The Lord of the Rings: The Rings of Power: Development

+Amazon spent US$465 million producing the first season in New Zealand, and then moved production on subsequent seasons to the United Kingdom.
+A third season had not been ordered by the second season's premiere in August 2024, leading to speculation about the series' future amid concerns about its quality and viewership.
+When the showrunners were asked if they had any contingency plans should Amazon decide to end the series before their five-season plan was complete, McKay stated: "We're not anticipating that.
+We're making our show and going all the way."
+Amazon was soon reported to be committed to the five-season plan, and the third season was officially confirmed by Prime Video in February 2025.
+That October, following the departures of Salke and television co-head Vernon Sanders from Amazon Studios, Lesley Goldberg of The Ankler discussed industry questions about whether the series should be cancelled by Amazon.
+She reported that production costs for the second and third seasons had been "dramatically reduced" due to the UK's tax incentives, that viewer retention was improved with the second season, and that Amazon had to pay a US$20 million "kill fee" to the Tolkien estate for each season that was not produced out of the five season plan.

 Writing

-The Lord of the Rings and The Hobbit are set during the Third Age, while the First and Second Ages are explored in other Tolkien writings such as The Silmarillion, Unfinished Tales, and The History of Middle-earth.
-Because Amazon only bought the television rights to The Lord of the Rings and The Hobbit, the writers had to identify all of the references to the Second Age in those books and create a story that bridged those passages.
-These are primarily in the appendices of The Lord of the Rings, but also in certain chapters and songs.
-Tolkien's estate was prepared to veto any changes from his established narrative, including anything that contradicted what Tolkien wrote in other works.
-The writers were free to add characters or details, and worked with the estate and Tolkien lore experts to ensure these were still "Tolkienian".
-They referenced letters that Tolkien wrote about his works and mythology for additional context on the setting and characters.
-Simon Tolkien, a novelist and the grandson of J.R.R.
-Tolkien, consulted on the series and helped develop its story and character arcs.
+The Lord of the Rings and The Hobbit are set during the Third Age of Middle-earth, while the First and Second Ages are primarily explored in The Silmarillion (1977), Unfinished Tales (1980), and The History of Middle-earth (1983–1996).
+Because Amazon only acquired the television rights to The Lord of the Rings and The Hobbit, the writers had to identify all of the references to the Second Age in those books and create a story that bridged those passages.
+These are mostly in the appendices of The Lord of the Rings.
+The estate was prepared to veto any changes from Tolkien's narrative, including anything that contradicted what he wrote in other works.
+The writers were free to add characters and details, and worked with the estate and Tolkien scholars to ensure these were "Tolkienian".
+They referenced letters that Tolkien wrote about his mythology for additional context on the setting and characters.
+Simon Tolkien, a novelist and the grandson of J. R. R. Tolkien, helped develop the story and character arcs.
 He is credited as a "series consultant".
-The showrunners disagreed with suggestions that the series was only "vaguely connected" to Tolkien's writings.
-McKay said they felt it was "deeply, deeply connected" and a "story we're stewarding that was here before us and was waiting in those books" to be told.
-A disclaimer is featured in the series' end credits stating that some elements are "inspired by, though not contained in, the original source material".
+Tolkien scholar Tom Shippey worked on the series early on, but left after revealing details without permission.
+Griff Jones was hired as a Tolkien "loremaster", approaching The Lord of the Rings and its appendices like a historical advisor would treat real history.